 Look around for flowerpots, trash cans and buckets that may collect water.
 Take time to unclog your gutters.
 If you have a birdbath, change out the water weekly.
 It’s also important that you flush sump pump pits on a regular basis, and don’t allow those fun, little, plastic swimming pools sit with water for days on end.
 If your swimming pool cover is collecting water, remove that water as soon as you can.
 And always keep your pools and hot tubs clean.

 If you keep your recycling containers outside, drill holes in the bottoms so the water can drain out when it rains.
 If you have some major areas that are collecting water around the lawn, you can hire a professional landscape architect to help you determine the best ways to eliminate the consistent collection of water in those areas.
 Keep the lawn mowed.
 Tall grass and weeds are favorite hang-outs for mosquitos!
 The Orange County Mosquito and Vector Control District in California suggests stocking any ornamental ponds with mosquito fish.
-(10) Some organizations provide these at no charge so check with your local agency.
+Some organizations provide these at no charge so check with your local agency.
+(Always avoid invasive species.)

 2. Avoid Going Outside After Sunset — But If You Do, Cover Up

 Mosquitoes are most active between sunset and sunrise.
 Try to plan your outdoor activities at different times to help avoid annoying bites.

 If you must be outdoors, wear long sleeves and pants.
 It’s best to make sure they’re thick enough since mosquitoes can bite through some clothing.
 You may even want to spray your clothing with a natural repellant to help stave off these pesky insects.
 It can help to avoid bright clothing and and perfumes as well, since these tend to attract mosquitos.